 About Gaussan Castle

-The castle dates originally from the 14th century.
-It is particularly noted for the east and south façades and their corresponding roofs, the staircase, the interior decor of the library and the great hall of the corps de logis, as well as the 19th century chapel and 14th century lower hall.
+The castle originally dates from the 14th century, and was much altered in the 19th century.
+It is particularly noted for the east and south façades and their corresponding roofs, the staircase, the interior décor of the library, and the great hall of the corps de logis (the principal block of the castle), as well as the 19th century chapel and 14th century lower hall.